florentfgrs/geonames2duckdb/README.md

 # geonames2duckdb

+## Descrption

-The aim of this project is to download and integrate data from https://www.geonames.org/ into a DuckDB database.
+The aim of this project is to download and integrate data from [Geonames](https://www.geonames.org/) into a DuckDB database.

+## License

+[Geonames](https://www.geonames.org/) data is licensed under the Creative Commons Attribution 4.0 License, so this project uses the same license.